adamkarvonen/chess_gpt_eval/README.md

 Standard Deviation of Moves: 21.90
 ```

 All results were gathered on Stockfish 16 with 0.1 seconds per move on a 2023 M1 Mac.
+I ran a Stockfish benchmark using `% stockfish bench 1024 16 26 default depth nnue 1>/dev/null 2>stockfish_M1Mac.bench` and stored the output in `logs/stockfish_M1Mac.bench`.

 **Setup**